 Yolanda Buhr suggests that caution is required.
 If English Angoras are clipped, for example, the wool will felt during the next shedding causing huge losses.
 If German Angoras are plucked, the wool is torn out by the roots and injury is done to the rabbit.
 There is a large section on the different harvesting methods at www.angorarabbits.co.za.

 Managing a viable production unit of angoras to crafted end product employs a range of skills and is very labour intensive.
 Daily tasks of repairing, feeding, watering, cleaning, breeding, record keeping, grooming, shearing, spinning, knitting, weaving etc., can embrace entire communities or families in profitable enterprise, but only if the necessary skills have been acquired, and if the requisite shelter, water, and foodstuffs are available.

-Source: Karoline and Tjaart Steenekamp
+Source: Karoline and the late Tjaart Steenekamp

 Contact the South African Alpaca Breeders’ Society for a list of its members.
 See www.alpacasociety.co.za.

 - Adorable Bunnies Tel: 072 119 2966 www.adorablebunnies.co.za Angora rabbit breeders based in Pretoria